Looking for something different in Croatia? Today we share the things to do in Rovinj, the beautiful undiscovered gem of Istria.

 Rovinj Restaurants & Wine Tasting

 After a long walk, it’s time to sit back and treat yourselves with the tastes of Rovinj.
-Whether you’re in the Old Town, or somewhere else, you’ll find the right place to eat great food and try the best wines!
+Whether you’re in the Old Town, or somewhere else, you’ll find the right place to eat great food, the best wines and don’t forget the Croatian desserts, cakes and sweets!

 Some of the best restaurants in Rovinj include: